A year later, Glenelg High seeks to learn from hate crime incident and spread awareness about inclusivity

 The night of May 23

 At approximately 11:30 p.m., wearing masks and hoods to cover their faces, they arrived at the school.
-However, the next morning school administration would identify the four as their phones had automatically connected to the school’s Wi-Fi network during the time of the incident.
+However, the next morning school administration would identify the four because their phones had automatically connected to the school’s Wi-Fi network during the time they were defacing the school.

 The four, now all 19 years old, were Joshua Shaffer, of Mount Airy; Seth Taylor, of Glenwood; Matthew Lipp, of Woodbine; and Tyler Curtiss, of Brookeville.